ynux/snowflake_datavault/README.md

 ### Known Issues

-* The code implicity relies on name conventions (names of hubs/links - their hash keys)
 * use try / except
 * missing cleanup scripts (truncate / drop tables in playgrounds)
 * no standard for date and time format before md5 hashing, or encoding, or to-charing
-* only very simple links
 * no satellite loading yet
 * no foreign keys (hubs - sats, hubs - links)